imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### Currently Reading

+- Love in the Time of Cholera, by Gabriel García Márquez
 - Songwriting Without Boundaries: Lyric Writing Exercises for Finding Your Voice, by Pat Pattison
 - Food of the Gods: The Search for the Original Tree of Knowledge – A Radical History of Plants, Drugs, and Human Evolution, by Terence McKenna
 - Working Effectively With Legacy Code, by Michael Feathers